hzeller/folve/README.md

 #### Filter switching ####
 The default mode is to mirror the original directory structure at the toplevel of the mount point.
-You then can change the currently active filter via the web-frontend (whose port you choose with the `-p` option).
+If you have multiple filters configured, you then can change the currently active filter via the web-frontend (whose port you choose with the `-p` option).
 There are tabs at the top of the page that allow to choose the current filter:

 ![](./img/folve-filter-choice.png)